 “Excellent,” the Count said with a sigh and shouted over the parapet: “You may begin, Father Augrin.”

 * * *

 Lo Pheng stood on the walkway close by the town’s walls, right above the heads of the poor wretches who had been hoarded into a hastily prepared enclosure railed in by poles.
 The smell of blood, rot and excrement rose up to meet him.
-A mere three dozen members of the royal guard were overseeing the hundreds of chained prisoners.
+A mere three dozen members of the royal guard were managing the hundreds of chained prisoners.
 There were also a couple of hundred Wodanite archers, but they lined up on the square and stood motionless in front of the families and neighbors who had grown quiet in terror or anticipation of the horrifying entertainment.
 The sky above Wodan looked clear, but to Lo Pheng it felt as if storm clouds were gathering above the fortress.

 The Eikon didn’t know if what he feared would happen; but he knew what to do if it did.
-That was what the sages and elders warned him and every one of the warriors about during their final years of training.
-That was what every shadow warrior was actually being taught when he learned to kill and not be killed, to maintain his detachment and to instill horror and respect in every corner of Terminum.
+That was what the mentors and elders warned him and every one of the shadows about during their final years of training.
+That was what every shadow warrior was actually being taught when he learned to kill and not be killed, to maintain his detachment and to instill horror and respect in every corner of Terminus.
 This was the essence of every Eikon—the thousand-year-old blood feud over the love of his birthplace, the death of his loved ones and the diminishment of his clan.
 Perhaps the time had come.
 Perhaps.